farhanma/farhanma/README.md

-Computer Scientist with long-time research experience in High Performance Computing on several TOP500 supercomputers equipped with varieties of heterogeneous system architectures.

-Currently, I am a Senior Data Engineer at KAPSARC, focusing on developing production-ready data analytics solutions for in-house developed models for energy, economy, and climate.

-Previously, I was a Postdoctoral Researcher at KAUST, where I worked with David
-E. Keyes on developing scalable algorithms exploiting data sparsity in dense matrices to bridge between architectures that are increasingly memory-austere on a per-core basis and extreme-scale scientific applications.
+Mohammed Al Farhan is a computer scientist specialized in scientific computing and software systems for emerging large-scale workloads such as linear algebra, computational fluid dynamics and fast multipole methods.
+Currently, Mohammed is a senior data engineer at KAPSARC, focusing on developing production-ready data analytics solutions for in-house developed models for energy, economy, and climate.
+Prior to that, Al Farhan was a postdoc at KAUST, where he worked with David E. Keyes on developing scalable algorithms exploiting data sparsity in dense matrices to bridge between architectures that are increasingly memory-austere on a per-core basis and extreme-scale scientific applications.

-Prior to that, I was a Postdoctoral Researcher at the University of Tennessee, Knoxville, where I worked with Jack Dongarra on developing algorithms for dense linear algebra on distributed, GPU-accelerated systems.
-I was part of the world's leading Exascale Computing Project of the United States Department of Energy:
+Previously, Farhan was a postdoc at the University of Tennessee, Knoxville, where he worked with Jack Dongarra on developing algorithms for dense linear algebra on distributed, GPU-accelerated systems.
+He was part of the world's leading Exascale Computing Project of the United States Department of Energy:
 Software for Linear Algebra Targeting Exascale (SLATE, https://icl.utk.edu/slate/).

-I received my PhD and MS in Computer Science from KAUST.
-I have also spent time working as a Software Engineer at Saudi Electricity Company.
+Mohammed received PhD and MS in computer science from KAUST, and BS in computer science from King Faisal University.
+Al Farhan also spent time working as a software engineer at the Saudi Electracity Compnay and Saudi Aramco.

-Before that, I received BS in Computer Science from King Faisal University. during which I did two Software Engineering internships at Saudi Aramco.